rrovetto/The-Space-Traffic-Management-Ontology/README.md

-# The Space Traffic Management Ontology (STMO)
+# The Space Traffic Management Ontology (STMO) and Knowledge Graph
 An ontology of space traffic coordination/management (STC/STM)

 ## About
 The cooncept of STC/STM is evolving.
 It represent a higher level organization construct in society that potentially fuses distinct services and activities in one or more spare-faring society.

 ## Support this Project
 If you find value in my work, please [donate here](https://gogetfunding.com/creating-meaning-full-space-terminologies-knowledge-models-for-space-safety/) or click the pink heart 'Sponsor' link at the top of the page.